 #2 Contributing to WordPress: The technical framework

-Step 1: Create an WordPress.org account
+Step 1: Create a WordPress.org account

-Step 2: Join the international WPSlack group
+Step 2: Join the international WP Slack group

-After you have registered for the international WordPress -Slack community, your - Slack mail is [your username on WP.org]@chat.WordPress.org.
+After you register for the international WordPress Slack community, your Slack mail will be[your username on WP.org]@chat.wordpress.org.
 This is important in case you forget your password.